 - Finish options: Gold, Space Grey, Silver

 As with the 2019 and early 2020 models, the external design of the first M1 Macbook Air is the same.
-We've remarked elsewhere how surprised we are that Apple didn't take the opportunity to create a radical new Mac with the change to its own processor design.
+At the time, we remarked elsewhere how surprised we are that Apple didn't take the opportunity to create a radical new Mac with the change to its own processor design.
 After all, we could have had a replacement for the old MacBook, which was sort of like a sub-MacBook Air.

 Once again there are two USB-C/Thunderbolt 3 ports – which can sometimes limit you a little, but in reality it's increasingly a rarity.
-The notable thing here is that they support the new USB 4 standard.
-The 3.5mm headphone jack remains but it's surely now on borrowed time on the Mac.
+The notable thing here is that they support the USB 4 standard.
+The 3.5mm headphone jack remains, as it does on the M2 MacBook Air too.

 The keyboard is the same again as the early 2020 MacBook Air, but that keyboard brought serious improvement over earlier generations, with the introduction of the Magic Keyboard with an older-style scissor mechanism.
 It's very comfortable to type on for long periods and has much better travel than older 'butterfly' MacBook Pro keyboards.
 While many lauded the Magic Keyboard as a revelation, the fact is you should expect a fantastic keyboard to be part of a laptop like this.
 It's a minimum requirement.

-Touch ID is in the top right corner of the keyboard, meaning quick and easy login with a fingerprint, but we really hope that Face ID will come to the Mac in 2021.
+Touch ID is in the top right corner of the keyboard, meaning quick and easy login with a fingerprint, but we really hope that Face ID will come to the Mac at some point.
 You've been able to use your face to log into Windows 10 since 2016, so Apple is trailing behind here – in particular as the technology already exists in its phones.